 Have you ever thought about how your metadata can put you at risk?
 Do you encrypt your material?
 Are you aware of the difference between deleting and erasing information?
 Are you able to remotely wipe your devices?
 If the answer is no to any of these questions and you are a working journalist (to be), you might consider attending this panel on the Loyola Water Tower Campus this April.

-Digital technologies have transformed how journalists do their jobs.
+Digital technologies have transformed the way journalists do their jobs.
 Capturing, storing, and processing data is more convenient for today's reporters than it was for previous generations of journalists.
 But this convenience comes at a price.
 Poor data hygiene can jeopardize anonymous sources, reveal sensitive information, tip off law enforcement or competitors, cause data breaches, violate journalism ethics or expose news organizations to legal liability.

 For example, the increase in successful leak prosecutions under the Obama and current administration has been linked to the the fact that tracing anonymous sources has become much simpler today than in the time of Deep Throat: "The Obama administration was able to prosecute more leakers because technology is a double-edged sword, making it both easier to leak vast amounts of classified information and to trace those leaks directly to their sources.
 This, combined with often poor tradecraft by leakers or journalists, means it is now much simpler for the government to collect tangible evidence permitting prosecution in ways that were previously unavailable."
 (Mark S. Zaid, Washington Post, June 8, 2017)